-Test fire detection and warning systems and manually-operated warning devices weekly following the manufacturer's or installer's instructions.
-Check the batteries of safety torches and that fire extinguishers and hose reels are correctly located and in apparent working order.
+Test fire detection and warning systems and manually operated warning devices weekly following the manufacturer's or installer's instructions.
+Check that fire extinguishers and hose reels are correctly located and in apparent working order (you may wish to seal your extinguishers with security tags so that it is immediately evident if they have been tampered with).

 Fire pumps and standby diesel engines should be tested for 30 minutes each week.